As a responsible pet bird owner, it is important to know the toxic foods for cockatiels.

 Fruits and vegetables

-Fruits Cockatiels enjoy eating almost all types of fruits and cockatiels prefer pumpkin.
-It is essential component of your glider’s diet is fresh fruits and vegetables.
-They provide your bird with important vitamins, minerals, and antioxidants.
-They should make up 20 to 25% of your glider’s overall food intake.
-Most vegetables, in general, have less micronutrients and are higher high sugar foods than fruits, therefore they should take up a greater portion of their diet.
+An essential component of your cockatiel’s diet is fresh fruits and vegetables.
+They provide your bird with important vitamins, minerals, and antioxidants and should make up 20 to 25% of your cockatiel’s overall food intake.
+Most vegetables, in general, have less micronutrients than fruits, therefore they should make up a greater portion of their diet.

-Before you give your glider any fresh foods, you must be sure to clean them thoroughly.
-Many fruits and vegetables include pesticides on the skin, which are harmful to your bird.
+Before you give your cockatiel any fresh foods, you must be sure to clean them thoroughly.
+Many fruits and vegetables include pesticides or other pollutants on the skin, which are harmful to your bird.

 Fruits and veggies are a necessary component of your cockatiel’s diet, but they can not eat them all.
-There are many different fruits and vegetables on the market, and not all of them are adequate for your bird.
-As a result, in the following section, I’ll discuss which fruits and vegetables or green leaf herb are appropriate for your cockatiel to eat and which should be avoided.
+There are many different fruits and vegetables on the market, and not all of them are adequate for your bird, so you should research the individual item prior to giving them to your pet.
+We have a large number of useful articles about whether different foods are suitable for your bird in the ‘Cockatiel Health’ section of this website.

 White rice, bread, ordinary cereal such as cheerios, and pasta are a few examples of foods that you can give your cockatiels or wild birds.
 Small amounts of meat, such as cooked beef, chicken, or fish, can be a nice little treat for your cockatiel.
 These meals are an excellent source of protein but should not make up the bulk of your pet’s diet.

-If you think your pet bird accidentally consumed toxic foods or fed low fat fruits that are possibly harmful for cockatiels, consult a veterinarian immediately.
+If you think your pet bird accidentally consumed toxic foods that are possibly harmful for cockatiels, consult a veterinarian immediately.

 Can Cockatiels Eat Rice?
 (Is It Safe To Give To Your Pet Bird?)